webfixlab/previous-page-redirect-for-woocommerce/readme.txt

 === Previous Page Redirect for WooCommerce ===
-Contributors: smshahriar, aikya, webfixlab
+Contributors: webfixlab, aikya, smshahriar
-Tags: woocommerce,redirect,redirection,previous page,referer page
-Requires at least: 4.4
+Tags: login redirect, logout redirect, woocommerce login redirect Requires at least: 4.9
-Tested up to: 5.4
+Tested up to: 6.8.2
-Stable tag: 2.1
+Stable tag: 4.1.1
-Requires PHP: 5.6
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-After logged in from WooCommerce My Account page, redirect your customers to the previous page they were checking.
+Set custom redirect page for WooCommerce default login and logout.
+The simplest and easiest way to add custom login and logout redirect pages.

 == Description ==

-After logged in from WooCommerce My Account page, this plugin will redirect your customers to the previous page or product they were checking.
-Great for increasing conversions.
+Set **login redirect** and **logout redirect** pages like the previous page, shop page, cart, checkout, homepage or any custom page you want.
+You can add logout redirects too.

 Just install and activate the plugin.
 You're done.

-**IMPORTANT**

-* This plugin should work with almost all Woocommerce versions.
+Go to `Woo Redirect` in the admin dashboard sidebar to set the redirect pages.

+== Features ==

+- **Login redirect** to previous page, shop page, cart, checkout page etc.
+- **Logout redirect** to shop, homepage etc.
+- **Custom redirect** allows to redirect to any custom page.
+- Disable WooCommerce login and logout redirect.
+- WooCommerce login redirect to custom page.
+- WooCommerce logout redirect to custom page.

+== Support ==
-* Let us know if it doesn't work for you, contact us [here](https://webfixlab.com/#contact-us "Quick Support")
+Let us know if it doesn't work for you.
+[WebFix Lab contact us](https://webfixlab.com/contact/ "WebFix Lab contact us page")

 == Installation ==

-1. Upload the plugin folder "previous-page-redirect-for-woocommerce" to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Install the plugin from your dashboard's plugins page or upload the plugin folder "previous-page-redirect-for-woocommerce" to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. That's it.
 Redirection is activated in your website.

-== Frequently Asked Questions ==

-= It's not working for me.
-Why? =

-Though it should work with all themes and WooCommerce versions, but you never know.
-If it's not working for you, just contact us [here](https://webfixlab.com/#contact-us "Request Feature").

-= Can I request for a feature? =

-Sure, just send your request [here](https://webfixlab.com/#contact-us "Request Feature").
+4. Find plugin settings at `Woo Redirect` admin dashboard sidebar menu.